susanpallmann/onward-together/README.md

 .md
 ```
 ### Designed for HTML
+Most of the planning is done in the document HTML, which allows for the scripts to stay simple and rely on pulling attributes from the clicked elements.
+Due to this organization, all of the scripting for the entire story is under 300 lines of code.
+However, the tradeoff is that the HTML has to be organized very carefully.
 #### .stage
 The entire story is contained in a single HTML document (index.html), and the scripts show or hide specific elements (called "stages").
 ```html